Skip to content

 fn target_from_label(label string) ?LogTarget

-target_from_label returns the log target from the given string if it matches.
+target_from_label returns the log target from the given string.
+It returns none when it does not find a match.

 interface Logger #